ToddG/learn-electronics/readme.md

 * capacitors
 * resistors

+#### No Lab

+For the hello-world stuff, all you need is an arduino, a breadboard, some wires, a resistor, and an 8 segment LED.
+There are kits to be had for less than $25 that have all this and more.

 ### Books

-The Art Of Electronics (old version, may cost ~$20-40
+The Art Of Electronics (old version, may cost ~$20-40)

 * https://www.thriftbooks.com/w/the-art-of-electronics_paul-horowitz_winfield-hill/248534/#isbn=0521231515&idiq=4482077